Which sweeteners are ok?

 Stevia – a natural herb which is incredibly sweet and can often have a very bitter taste.
 Stevia isn’t actually a sweetener, it’s a sweetness booster and works best alongside other sweeteners.
 It means you can reduce the amount of calories you take in from sweeteners and top up with a few drops of stevia.
 I recommend a company called Daforto located in Germany – have a look at their website for detailed information about stevia

-Xylitol sounds incredibly toxic and it certainly isn’t the most natural sweetener to choose from but it does come with its advantages.
-The end product will contain some chemical residue but it does not spike blood sugar at all so it’s a great choice for diabetics or anyone watching blood sugar levels.
+Xylitol - it's classed as a sugar alcohol (does not contain ethanol), it sounds incredibly toxic and it certainly isn’t the most natural sweetener to choose from but it does come with its advantages.
+It isn't yet sourced organically and the end product will contain some chemical residue but it has 40% less calories than sugar so it’s a great choice for diabetics or anyone watching blood sugar levels.
 Be sure to source xylitol from the bark of birch trees as opposed to xylitol from corn which is also on the market and almost always from GMO sources.
-Xylitol is best used in moderation as it is know to have laxative effects.
+Xylitol is best used in moderation as it can cause digestive distress if consumed in large quantities.